 As with many alternative treatments, vitamin B supplements can interfere with other medications and treatments.
 Discuss taking vitamin B with your doctor before you begin using it.
 They will consider possible interactions and changes that may be necessary.

 Vitamin D has many health benefits.
 Adequate levels of the “sunshine vitamin” help your body absorb calcium, which keeps your bones strong.
 Vitamin D may also protect against cancer, high blood pressure, and other diseases.
 It may even help ease symptoms of depression.
-The link between vitamin D and depression isn’t as well supported as other diseases, however.
+The link between vitamin D and depression isn’t as well supported as with other diseases, however.

 Your body makes vitamin D when your skin is exposed to sunlight.
 You can also get vitamin D from certain foods, including cod liver oil, milk, sardines, and eggs.